 The History and Symbolism of the Sarong

 A sarong is a large tube of fabric that is usually wrapped around the waist and worn for many different purposes.
 It is traditionally worn in Southeast and South Asia, as well as in East and West Africa and many Pacific islands.
-Learn about the history of the sarong and the many uses of this garment.
+Explore the rich traditions and Culture in surrounding this iconic garment to learn about the history of the sarong and its many fascinating uses across different regions.

 Sarong’s Symbolism

-The sarong is a versatile garment with a long history.
-Historically, the sarong was worn by royalty in the South Pacific, as well as by many native communities throughout Southeast Asia.
+The sarong sarong is a versatile garment with a long history.
+Historically, the Kain was worn by royalty in the South Pacific, as well as by many native communities throughout Southeast Asia.
 Today, sarongs are available in a wide variety of fabrics and designs.

 The sarong is commonly worn by both men and women.
 In Indonesia, the sarong is a traditional costume.
 Indonesian women wear sarongs dyed with the batik method.
 While batik sarongs are usually reserved for formal occasions, they are also used for everyday purposes.